CarsonDavis/CarsonDavis.github.io/_posts/2022-07-10-shogi_sets.md

 ## Overview
 In the summer of 2021, I was deeply obsessed with shogi.
 I spent hours every day playing and studying.
 Even though everyone I played with was online, eventually I got it into my head that I wanted a physical shogi set.

+And not just any shogi set.
+I had to go overboard.

-Shogi sets are differentiated by material, construction, and font.
+What does it even mean to have a nice shogi set though?
+Well, let's start by saying that fundamentally shogi sets are differentiated by material, construction, and font.

 ### Material
 There are really only two commonly used materials: plastic and wood.
 Shogi is an old-school, traditional game, and no self respecting player would use anything except wood.
 However within the category of wood there is basic common wood from unknown trees, and then there is expensive, tight-grained hardwood used in the most expensive sets, which can cost thousands of dollars.

 ### Construction
 After the base material, there are various options for how the letters are applied to the pieces.
-- **Printed:** The cheapest is to simply print the letters on the wood or plastic in a factory.
+- **Printed:** The cheapest is to simply print the letters on the pieces in a factory.
 - **Stamped:** Slightly better is to stamp the letters into the wood and paint over the stamp.
+This will last longer and might look better.
-- **Painted:** Not as durable as stamping, but a more premium option is to have a craftsman hand paint paint the letters.
+- **Painted:** Not as durable as stamping, but a more premium option is to have a craftsman hand paint or lacquer the letters.
-- **Carved:** A large step up in quality is to have the letters carved into the wood.
+- **Carved:** Hand carving is a huge step up.
+Some old japanese dude will literally carve every stroke of every letter with a tiny knife.
-- **Laquered:** Carved letters can be filled with laquer to make them more durable.
-This is by far the most expensive option, as laquer is added layer by layer in a process that can take weeks.
+- **Lacquered:** If you really want to go big, the carved letters can be painstaking filled with lacquer layer by layer, in a process that takes weeks or even months to complete.

 ### Font
 Where chess can have interesting designs for the exact shape of the pieces, shogi has a large variety in fonts.
 If you want to read a little more in depth, I stumbled across [this site](https://en.i-tsu-tsu.co.jp/blog/shogi/948) which covers 9 different fonts.